 Ann Dillemuth, AICP

 Ann Dillemuth, AICP, joined the American Planning Association in 2007 as a Research Associate with the Planning Advisory Service (PAS).
-She edits the PAS Reports series as well as the bimonthly publication PAS Memo, and serves as the lead staff reviewer for the AICP Exam Application review process.
+She edits the PAS Reports series and the bimonthly publications PAS Memo and PAS QuickNotes, and she serves as the lead staff reviewer for the AICP Exam Application review process.
 In addition, she has assisted with a number of APA's sponsored research projects on topics such as hazard mitigation, complete streets, wind and solar energy, and food systems planning.
 She holds a BA in Biology from Williams College and a Master's degree in City and Regional Planning from Cornell University.